-(a) Capital risk management
+Capital risk management (a)

 The Group manages its capital to ensure that entities in the Group will be able to continue as a going concern while maximizing the return to stakeholders through the optimisation of the debt and equity balance.
-The Group's overall strategy remains unchanged from 2012.
+The Group's overall strategy remains unchanged from 2013.